This family guide to Kauai post originally appeared on Marcie in Mommyland

 You HAVE to order their fish tacos.
 They are mind-blowingly tasty and may ruin all other fish tacos for you.

 On my last trip, I devoured a plate of chicken and waffles at NOM Kauai.
 They were a food truck last year, but have since set up a brick and mortar restaurant in Kapaa.
 Their food is locally sourced and has a Southern twist.

 For a nice lunch or dinner or Sunday Brunch, Gaylord’s at Kilohana has a grassy area right off the dining patio where kids can walk around and explore.
 Then, you can hop aboard the Kilohana Plantation Railway Train!

 For a casual breakfast, lunch or dinner out, Lava Lava Beach Club has a grassy area with Corn Hole, Giant Jenga and other games.
 Plus ,the beach is right there.

 And we can’t forget shave ice!
 Wailua Shave Ice is here and they feature all fresh fruit.
 Their shave ice is so popular that they opened up a location in Portland, OR.
 I went down there for “research” and it’s sooooo tasty!

 I love love love Shrimp Station in Waimea.
-They also have a location in Kapaa, but I like the roadside feel of their original Waimea location best.
 They make the tastiest coconut shrimp I’ve ever had!